 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk includes interest rate risk and price risk.
+Market risk includes interest rate risk, price risk and currency risk.

 2. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES (CONTD.)